Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?

 We realized the earnings per click for Google Adsense was pretty solid, so we made some of the ad units more prominent near the top of articles and added units in other locations.

 We also saw a big increase in Amazon Associates earnings when we went back to some of our older articles are started adding more shopping comparison charts.
+The theme we used has comparison chart functionality built in.
 If you don't know what I'm talking about, I wrote a pretty comprehensive guide on how to create a Amazon shopping comparison chart here.

 Adding these charts led to more clicks through our affiliate links to Amazon and more sales.
 These types of charts provide a ton of value to users because it makes it easy for them to compare product side by side.